rubenqba/odoo-xmlrpc/README.md

 const employees = server.getModelActions(MODEL_TYPE.EMPLOYEES);
 ```

-This classes extends from `OdooCRUD` to allow more dinamic methods and filters such as search inside data models using email address or phone number without knowledge of writing the XMLRPC domain filters.
+This classes extends from `OdooCRUD` to allow more dynamic methods and filters such as search inside data models using email address or phone number without knowledge of writing the XML-RPC domain filters.
 In some case it also prevent to handle manually the insertion on `many2many` relationships, such as contact tags.

 ## Future work

-In middle-long term we pretend to have covered the most part of Odoo data models to allow interact with Odoo without the knowledge of the internal structure.
+In middle-long term we pretend to have covered the most part of Odoo data models to allow to interact with Odoo without the knowledge of the internal structure.

 If you want to collaborate with the project, you are welcome.